 - Hip Hop: Similar to Pop, but with less effects and less top-end.
 More presence and aggression in the upper mids.
 (Though the most mainstream of Hip Hop often has top-end shimmer more akin to Pop).

 - Rock: Less top-end, more body and high mids.
-Vocals can sit a bit further back in the mix.
+The vocal can sit a bit further back.

 - Jazz: Approach with subtlety and taste.
 Avoid obvious processing and leave the dynamics mostly intact.

-- Hardcore/Metal: Heavy compression (several rounds of 6-10dB gain reduction can be warranted) to make the vocals sound aggressive.
+- Hardcore/Metal: Heavy compression (several rounds of 6-10dB gain reduction can be warranted) for an aggressive tone.
 Less low end, more body and high mids.

-If you automated the gain of the vocal as I recommended, it should already be sitting in that -18dBFS sweet spot.
+If you automated the gain, it should already be sitting in that -18dBFS sweet spot.

-If you didn’t bother with gain automation, now is the time to apply a gain plugin at the beginning of your plugin chain and adjust it until the vocal sits around -18dBFS (look at your channel meter to find the dBFS level).
+If you didn’t bother with gain automation, now’s the time to add a gain plugin at the beginning of your plugin chain.
+Adjust it until the vocal sits around -18dBFS.

-Gain staging crucial step that most people overlook.
-You should check the rest of the mix too.
+Gain staging is a crucial step that most people overlook.
+You should check the rest of the instruments too.
 Not everything has to sit at EXACTLY -18dBFS.
-Just make sure that nothing is near clipping and try to keep everything peaking below -6dBFS
+Just check that nothing’s clipping.
+Your peaks should be below -6dBFS.

 A lot of people are unsure of whether to use EQ before or after compression.
 Well, I say do both.

-Use EQ before compression to remove any nasty elements.
-Then, use EQ after compression to shape the tone of the vocal.
+Use EQ before to cut out any nasty elements.
+Then, add one after to shape the tone.

-This way the compressor won’t exaggerate any of the ugly stuff (as it has already been removed), and it won’t mess with your tonal adjustments either.
+This way the compressor won’t exaggerate any of the ugly stuff, and it won’t mess with your tonal adjustments either.

-Having said that, I also recommend using multiple compressors in series, rather than one single compressor.
-Sometimes I use two compressors in a row, sometimes I use a compressor after tonal EQ as well.
-The key is to experiment and try swapping around the order when mixing.
+I recommend using multiple compressors in series.
+Sometimes I use two compressors in a row, sometimes I use one after the tonal EQ.
+The key is to experiment and try swapping around the order.

-With this phase of surgical EQ, you want to hunt out any horrible room resonances and cut them out.
+With surgical EQ, you want to hunt down any horrible room resonances and cut them out.

-When recording in an untreated room, there is normally some element of frequency buildup from the room.
+When recording in an untreated room, there’s usually some frequency buildup.

 To find these buildups, you can use the good ol’ boost-and-sweep technique.
 I don’t recommend using this technique when applying tonal EQ (as it can warp your perception), but for finding problematic frequency buildups it’s perfectly fine.

-In this video, I will show you how to find those buildups and cut them out…
+In this video, I’ll show you how to find these nasty buildups and cut them out…

-If you want the vocal to sound warm and full, I don’t recommend going above 50Hz with this filter.
+If you want the voice to be warm and full, I don’t recommend going above 50Hz with this filter.

-You can reduce sibilance in the recording phase by placing the microphone slightly off axis, or by using a dynamic microphone.
+You can reduce it in the recording phase by placing the microphone slightly off axis, or by using a dynamic microphone.

-Most de’essers have a ‘listen’ mode that allows you to find the sibilant frequency range.
-Find the problematic frequencies and then apply some list compression or ‘reduction’.
+Most de-essers have a ‘listen’ mode that allows you to find the sibilant frequency range.
+Find the problematic frequencies and turn them down.

-As I mentioned earlier, I prefer to apply compression in several stages.
+As I mentioned earlier, I prefer to add compression in several stages.
 This is called ‘serial compression’.

-Rather than using a single compressor with aggressive settings, it’s better to use multiple compressors each adding a little compression.
-The end result is more musical and natural.
+Rather than using a single compressor with aggressive settings, it’s better to use 2 or 3 with subtle settings.
+The end result is more subtle.

-Your goal here (in most cases) is to make the compression unnoticeable.
-Sometimes, heavy compression sounds good (for example, in hardcore and heavy music) but most of the time you want the compression to be pretty transparent.
+Sometimes, heavy compression is good (for example, in hardcore and metal) but most of the time you want it be pretty transparent.

 Your goal with this first compressor is to shape the tone.

-By adjusting the attack time you can make the vocal sound more aggressive and punchy (slow attack time) or thicker and heavier (fast attack time).
+By adjusting the attack time you can make the tone more aggressive and punchy (slow attack) or thicker and heavier (fast attack).

-Try to avoid using really fast attack times below 2ms, as this will start to put your vocal further back in the mix.
-You want the lead vocal to be right at the front of the mix – by using a super fast attack time you will really squash the transients and beginning of words, which will make the vocal sit further back.
+Avoid using really fast attacks (below 2ms).
+You want the lead to be right at the front.
+Using a super fast attack time will really squash the transients and beginning of words, making them sit further back in the mix.

 I find that a ratio between 1.5:1 and 3:1 works best.
 Set the threshold so that the compressor is engaging on pretty much every word (watch the gain reduction meter) and then adjust the ratio until you see 2-3dB of gain reduction.

-You can learn a lot more about compression in my definitive guide to vocal compression.
+You can learn a lot more in my definitive guide to vocal compression.

-Keep it subtle and start with boosts and cuts of around 3dB or less.
-We hear voices every day, so as soon as you start to apply heavy EQ moves the vocal will start to sound unnatural.
+Start with boosts and cuts of around 3dB or less.
+We hear voices every day, so as soon as you start to use heavy EQ it’ll start to sound unnatural.

 Top end boosts are the exception to this.
-When mixing pop and other mainstream genres it’s common to apply aggressive boosts to the top end of a vocal.
-This adds air and makes the vocal sound more expensive.
+When working with pop and other mainstream genres it’s common to add aggressive boosts to the top end.
+This adds air and makes them sound more expensive.

-Use a high shelf for this rather than a bell curve, and use an analogue modelling EQ if you have one.
+Use a high shelf for this rather than a bell curve, and use an analog modeling EQ if you have one.

-I generally find myself adding a couple of boosts in the upper mids to help the vocal cut through the mix.
+I generally find myself adding a couple of boosts in the upper mids.
+This helps the voice cut through.

-You can apply another round of compression after applying tonal EQ to add even more dynamic consistency to the vocal.
+You can apply another round of compression after the tonal EQ for even more consistency.

-But for lighter and rawer genres (like jazz, acoustic and alternative rock) it might be best to avoid using too much compression.
+But for lighter and rawer genres (like jazz, acoustic and alternative rock) it might be best to avoid using too much gain reduction.

-This time you can use a slightly faster attack time to catch the peaks a bit more, but again avoid going too fast.
+This time you can use a slightly faster attack to catch the peaks.
+But be careful about going too fast.

-Aim for another 2-3dB of gain reduction, but this time adjust the threshold until the compressor only engages on the loudest syllables every few words (then adjust the ratio until you see 2-3dB of gain reduction).
+Aim for another 2-3dB of gain reduction, but this time adjust the threshold until there’s only gain reduction on the loudest syllables.
+Then adjust the ratio until you see 2-3dB of gain reduction.

-Applying a small amount of saturation to the vocal can help it sound brighter and more exciting.
+Adding a small amount of saturation can make a voice brighter and more exciting.

 Sometimes boosting the top end with an EQ just isn’t enough, and you need you use saturation to create some new harmonics on the top end.

 I highly recommend Softube’s free Saturation Knob plugin.
-Dial in some subtle saturation until the vocal sounds like it has more air and excitement.
+Dial in some subtle saturation for more air and excitement.

-Even after applying automation and compression, you can use limiting to make the vocal even more consistent.
+Even after automation and compression, you can use limiting for extra consistency.

-You only want to catch the very loudest peaks that have slipped through.
-If the limiter is engaging once every few words, you’re probably being too aggressive (although this does work for some genres where heavy processing is accepted).
+You only want to catch the very loudest peaks.
+If the limiter is engaging once every few words, you’re probably being too aggressive (although this does work for some genres where heavy processing is needed).

-If the limiter is constantly engaged, you’ll cut off the transients and make the vocal sound dull and lifeless.
-As with using a fast attack time, it will put the vocal further back in the mix.
+If the limiter is constantly engaged, you’ll cut off the transients and make the vocal dull and lifeless.
+Just like using a fast attack, it pushes things further back.

 Congratulations!
 You have made it past the hard stuff.
-The bulk of your mix is now done.
+The bulk of your work is done.

-By now you should have a vocal that sits well in the mix and is clear and intelligible.
-Every word should be loud and consistent, and the vocal should sound bright and expensive.
+By now you should have a vocal that’s clear and intelligible.
+Every word should be loud and consistent, and the voice should feel bright and expensive.

-Now it’s time to use effects to create a space around the vocal and add some stereo width.
+Now it’s time to use effects to create space and add stereo width.

-The current mixing trend is vocals that are up front and in your face.
+The current trend is vocals that are up front and in your face.